 More specifically, this paper attempts to explain the gaps in learning outcomes between “advantaged” and “disadvantaged” children in two developing countries, Peru and Vietnam, by assessing the contribution of four distinct factors that could explain these gaps: a) The child and household characteristics that increase learning, such as parental education, are higher among the more advantaged groups; b) The impacts of the child and household characteristics that increase learning are stronger for advantaged children; c) More advantaged children “sort” into better schools; and d) Learning increases attributable to school characteristics are higher for advantaged children (relative to disadvantaged children) within the same school.

 Factors (a) and (c) have been the focus in most of the existing literature which tries to explain differences in school attainment of poorer and better of children.
 The fourth factor has begun to receive some attention in recent years.
 For example, in an influential book Banerjee and Duflo argue that to a large degree schools fail “because in many developing countries both the curriculum and the teaching are designed for the elite rather than the regular children who attend schools…” ( Banerjee and Duflo, 2011; pp.93).
 The authors give examples, primarily from India and Kenya, where the majority of children appear to learn little or nothing due to teachers focusing their efforts on the students who they believe have the most potential.
-They emphasise evidence of persistence of “sociological determinism” where caste, class and ethnicity are used to justify low expectation and negative stereotypes in relation to the poor.
+They emphasize evidence of persistence of “sociological determinism” where caste, class and ethnicity are used to justify low expectations and negative stereotypes of the poor.
 This paper examines whether this pattern of differential school effectiveness by socio-economic background is found in two other developing countries, Peru and Vietnam.

 The results suggest that test score gaps in mathematics can arise from different factors in different countries.
 In Peru, differences in child and household characteristics explain at least half, of the overall gap.
 The main contribution of schools to this gap is that advantaged students appear to learn more than disadvantaged students when both types of students are assigned to the same schools, which is consistent with the claim of Banerjee and Duflo; sorting of advantaged students into better schools seems to play less of a role.